brillout/goldpage/docs/readme.template.md

 ## !VAR RENDER_WHEN

-With `doNotRenderInBrowser` and `renderHtmlAtBuildTime` you can control when your pages are rendered.
+With `renderToDom` and `renderHtmlAtBuildTime` you can control when your pages are rendered.

 By default,
 a page is rendered twice: